 Students who wish to reapply for re-admission must first complete an exit interview at the time of separation from the program.
 Re-admission for the first semester follows the original admission process.
 However, students wishing to reapply for Nursing Process II, III, IV or V must submit an application for readmission by the first Monday in October for a spring start date or the first Monday in March for a fall start date.
 Students admitted and enrolled in nursing are allowed only one re-admission according to space available.
 Students must have a GPA of 2.5 or greater to be considered for re-admission.
 Students wishing to re-enter the A. S. (RN) program in Nursing 1208 or succeeding semesters must enroll within three years of previous enrollment in a nursing course.
 Students re-applying for admission must complete a skills performance competency evaluation which includes a math competency exam.
 If the student is unsuccessful in their skills competency demonstration, remediation will be required.
 Specific information regarding readmission, skills evaluation, and the remediation is available by contacting the Nursing Division.
 All students must meet the current NPCC Policies for re-admission and progression.

 Advanced Standing: LPN/LPTN APPLICANTS to RN TRACK

 There are several degree plan options for the entering LPN to RN student.
 These include a part-time advanced placement degree plan with a start date of fall semester, and an accelerated degree plan option with a start date of summer semester.
 The accelerated option requires students to have worked 1000 hours in an acute care or long term care setting over the last two years.
-Information about these degree plans with admission and selection criteria is available at meetings, scheduled September to April.
+Information about these degree plans with admission and selection criteria is available at LPN to RN meetings, scheduled September to April.
 Applications for the NPCC Nursing Program for the applicant who holds an LPN/LPTN license is selective.
-Applicants must hold a 2.75 grade point average in the courses required for the AS degree in Nursing, and must score a 59.3% on the TEAS (Test of Essential Academic Skills) test for consideration.
+Applicants must hold a 2.75 grade point average in the courses required for the A.S. degree in Nursing, and must score a 59.3% on the TEAS V (Test of Essential Academic Skills) test for consideration.
 Deadline to apply for the fall start is the first Monday in May and to apply for the summer class is the first Monday in February.
-In order for a LPN/LPTN to apply for, progress in or complete the A.S.N. degree, they are required to maintain a current LPN/LPTN license be unencumbered, maintained and current.
+In order for a LPN/LPTN to apply for, progress in or complete the A.S.N. degree, a requirement is that the Arkansas LPN/LPTN license be unencumbered, maintained and current.

 High School to ASN Track (2 Year Plan)